dplong1993/GoodSkyrimReads/documentation/dailyGoals.md

 * Push the completed component and merge back to master.
 Then deploy to Heroku.
   - Start-time: 9:35 am
   - End-time: 9:55 am

+* Add a sign-up component to render a signup form
+  - Start-time: 10:00 am
+  - End-time:
+* Set up the backend routes for sign-up
+  - Start-time:
+  - End-time:
+* Set up Redux for sign-up
+  - Set up Actions for sign-up
+    - Start-time:
+    - End-time:
+  - Set up reducer for sign-up
+    - Start-time:
+    - End-time:
+  - Update component to use action and reducer to store user info after sign-up
+    - Start-time:
+    - End-time:
+  - Write code to sign-up user.
+    - Start-time:
+    - End-time:
+* Style sign-up component
+  - Start-time:
+  - End-time:
+* Push the completed component and merge back to master.
+Then deploy to Heroku.
+  - Start-time:
+  - End-time: